 You will miss a beautiful path through the mountain and some incredible views of the city, Moreover, the spirit of the adventure is completely lost.

 Sometimes the bus takes a lot of time to arrive and especially during the weekend you can wait for 20/25 minutes plus the other 15 minutes to reach the Castle.

 If you don’t have enough time, it’s a hot summer day or you have some physical problems, we recommend you to go up by bus and walk the way down.

 Yes, there are two options to go to the Castle by car:

 Option A: take Calle Victoria, Calle Ferrándiz and later Camino Gibralfaro.
 We don’t recommend this one since sometimes there could be traffic jam or a school exit.

 Option B: Paseo de Reding, Paseo Salvador Rueda and later Camino Gibralfaro.
 Even if it could take a little bit of time, this is the best option since it’s more difficult to find traffic jam.

-Here we want you to give some useful tips to visit the Alcazaba and the Gibralfaro Castle in order to enjoy your vacation in the best way ever.
+We will give you some useful tips to visit the Alcazaba and the Gibralfaro in order to enjoy your vacation as much as possible!